View on GitHub

 Model Variables

-One goal set for the model design was to leverage contemporary gridded data sets available from a variety of open and public sources.
+One goal for the model design was to leverage contemporary gridded data sets available from a variety of open and public sources.
 Products known as “data re-analysis products” or “data-assimilation products” attempt to merge meteorological information from a variety of sources, whether they be ground (station) measurements, remote sensing observations (e.g., radar, satellite, etc.), and archived near-cast weather model outputs.
 When combined, the gridded data resemble the spatial distribution of meteorological forcings unlike what can be accomplished through standard interpolation practices using point measurements (e.g., thiessen polygons, inverse distance weighting, etc.).

 Physical Constraints